gjwgit/rattleng/installers/README.md

 > theme_rattle <- theme_economist
 ```

 then R has not initialised the main Rattle script.
-To remedy this
+To remedy this,
 visit https://github.com/gjwgit/rattleng/blob/dev/assets/r/main.R and
 copy and paste the contents into the **Console**.
 This should be done
 as the very first thing on starting up RattleNG.